 Not everyone jacks up their prices during the massive consumer-electronics show next month.
 And if you want those rooms, be ready for a hefty drive in each day.

 Eli Segall joined the Review-Journal in August 2016 after covering real estate and other business topics for four years at the Las Vegas Sun.
 He also worked for the Silicon Valley/San Jose Business Journal, The Associated Press and other news groups.
 Segall has a bachelor’s in political science from the University of Michigan and a master’s in journalism from the University of Maryland.
 His awards include 2017 Story of the Year from the Nevada Press Association.

-A warehouse developer broke ground on a project next to the Raiders’ future practice site in Henderson.
+A developer plans to build a 40-acre industrial project next to the Raiders practice facility in Henderson.

 Los Angeles-based Compass Acquisition Partners announced this month that it acquired the 488-unit Sandpiper rental complex for $66 million.

 So-called distressed sales — purchases at foreclosure auctions and sales of foreclosed or underwater homes — account for just 3.3 percent of resales in the valley this year.